 To save this watermark for use on future images, save it as its own file with a transparent background.

 How to Add A Graphic Watermark in Photoshop

-To add a graphic watermark to an image in Lightroom, you must first have a PNG watermark with a transparent background.
+To add a graphic watermark to an image in Photoshop, you must first have a PNG watermark with a transparent background.
 If your watermark still has its background layer, deselect the visibility of the background layer by clicking the eye icon on the layer block.
 This will make the background of your watermark disappear and leave your logo on a transparent background.
 Save the watermark as a PNG.
-Once you have your watermark with a transparent background, you can use that watermark on any photo in Adobe Photoshop.

-How to Invert the Color of a Watermark
+How to Invert the Color of a Watermark in Photoshop

-- PC – Control + I
+- PC: Control + I

 Once the watermark is inverted and visible, you can move it, adjust it, and change its opacity to make it more or less obvious on the image.

-While watermarking is a controversial topic, and one that we don’t typically encourage, we do believe that if you decide that watermarking is right for you, you should have the tools to know how to watermark in the most efficient way possible in Adobe Lightroom and Adobe Photoshop.
-We hope that our guide above will help you understand your options for watermarking and get you started on the right foot.
+While watermarking is a controversial topic, we do believe that only you can decide that watermarking is right for you.
+You should have the tools to know how to watermark in the most efficient way possible in Adobe Lightroom and Adobe Photoshop if you decide to go ahead with watermarking.
+Still unsure?
+You may want to see what our Mastin Labs Facebook Community thinks!